 This alternative would be underneath U.S. Highway 101 where there are park-and-ride lots, maintained and operated by the California Department of Transportation, in the vicinity of the existing transit center.
-In addition to the California Department of Transportation park-and-ride lots, north of 4th Street, the existing project site is currently occupied by offices, a bicycle shop, parking, and vacant storefronts, and south of 4th Street, the project site is currently occupied by retail and office uses.
+In addition to the California Department of Transportation park-and-ride lots, north of 4th Street, the existing project site is currently occupied by offices, a bicycle shop, parking, a single-family residence at 1011 Irwin Street, and vacant storefronts; and south of 4th Street, the project site is currently occupied by retail and office uses.
 There are no existing residential structures on the project site.
+While one single-family residence would be removed with implementation of the alternative, the project would not displace a substantial number of existing housing or people, nor would the removal necessitate construction of replacement housing elsewhere.
 The Under the Freeway Alternative's impacts on displacing housing or people would be the same as those of the Move Whistlestop Alternative outlined above.
-Therefore, there would be no impact.
+Therefore, the impact there would be no impact-less than significant.